anno-mods/Blender-Anno-117/README.md

 - [rdm4](https://github.com/lukts30/rdm4)
 - [texconv](https://github.com/microsoft/DirectXTex)
 - [filedbreader](https://github.com/anno-mods/FileDBReader)
-- The blender addon "A.N.T.
-Landscape".
-It is shipped with blender, but needs to be enabled in the addon preferences.
-And of course the RDAExplorer to unpack the game files: https://github.com/lysannschlegel/RDAExplorer

 # Installation
 1. Install the other tools.
+2. Download the addon.
+For this, click on the green <>Code Button on this github page and select download zip.
+Alternatively, use this link https://github.com/anno-mods/Blender-Anno-117/archive/refs/heads/main.zip Extract the zip file and look for the folder io_annocfg inside it.
+Zip that folder.
-2. Open blender, go to Edit->Preferences->Addons.
-Click `Install...` and select the downloaded `io_annocfg.zip` (https://github.com/xormenter/Blender-Anno-.cfg-Import-Addon/releases/tag/v.2.1).
+3. Open blender, go to Edit->Preferences->Addons.
+Click `Install...` and select the created `io_annocfg.zip`
-3. If you haven't done so already, **unpack the .rda files** (at least the data/graphics part of it) into a single folder.
+4. If you haven't done so already, **unpack the .rda files** (at least the data/graphics part of it) into a single folder.
 It should look something like this: `C:\whatever\somewhere\rda\data\graphics\...`.
-4. In the addon preferences, set the **rda path** to the folder that **contains** your `data` folder with the unpacked rda files.
+5. In the addon preferences, set the **rda path** to the folder that **contains** your `data` folder with the unpacked rda files.
 In this example, that would be `C:\whatever\somewhere\rda`
-5. Specify the paths to the `texconv.exe`, `rdm4-bin.exe`, `FileDBReader.exe` executables.
+6. Specify the paths to the `texconv.exe`, `rdm4-bin.exe`, `FileDBReader.exe` executables.

-You are now ready to go!
-Optional: Set up the prop asset library (See below)
+7. I recommend that you enable caching and set the cache probability to 100%.
+This will require quite a lot of extra hard disk space, but will make handling FILE_ objects much easier, as they will be represented with instanced collections (-> it's not possible to accidentally select an object inside the file instead of the FILE object).
+Also, it should improve loading speed.
+See "Asset library" for further details.

 # Usage
 ## Importing